mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 A. Graphic Mode

-- If you want to load a previously saved simulation in graphic mode,
+If you want to load a previously saved simulation in graphic mode,

--- Double-click the jar file to start
+- Double-click the jar file to start

--- Choose 'Load Sim' in the Main Menu
+- Choose 'Load Sim' in the Main Menu

--- Select the default.sim or or a *.sim in the FileChooser
+- Select the default.sim or or a *.sim in the FileChooser

-- Alternatively, you may use the terminal to type :
+Alternatively, you may type in a command line :

 > java -jar mars-sim-main-[version/build].jar 3 load

-- This will load the FileChooser and open up \.mars-sim\saved\
+This will load the FileChooser and open up \.mars-sim\saved\

-Note 1 : the order of the arguments is not important.
+Note 1 : the order of the arguments is NOT important

-Note 2 : do NOT type 'default.sim' as an argument since default.sim
-is located at \.mars-sim\saved\
+Note 2 : by default, it is assumed the user is interested in loading the default saved sim file.
+Do NOT type 'default.sim' as an argument ase default.sim is located at \.mars-sim\saved\

   OR

 > java -jar mars-sim-main-[version/build].jar 3 load 123.sim

-- This will load '123.sim', instead of the default saved sim.
+This will load '123.sim', instead of the default saved sim.

-Note 3 : the order of the arguments is not important.
+Note 3 : the order of the arguments is NOT important

-Note 4 : '123.sim' must be present in the same directory where the jar file is at.
+Note 4 : '123.sim' must be present in the same directory where the jar file is at

 B. Headless Mode

-- To load the default saved sim without the GUI interface, type :
+To load the default saved sim without the graphic interface, type :

 > java -jar mars-sim-main-[version/build].jar 3 headless load

-Note 1 : the order of the arguments is not important.
+Note 1 : the order of the arguments is not important

 Note 2 : by default, it is assumed the user is interested in loading the default saved sim file.
-Do NOT type 'default.sim' as an argument since default.sim is located at \.mars-sim\saved\
+Do NOT type 'default.sim' as an argument ase default.sim is located at \.mars-sim\saved\

-- To load a particular saved sim without the GUI interface, type :
+  OR

 > java -jar mars-sim-main-[version/build].jar 3 headless load 123.sim

+This will load '123.sim', instead of the default saved sim.

-Note 3 : the order of the arguments is not important.
+Note 3 : the order of the arguments is NOT important

-Note 4 : '123.sim' must be present in the same directory where the jar file is at.
+Note 4 : '123.sim' must be present in the same directory where the jar file is at

 ---------------------------------------------------------------------